 If the testimonials check out, you should research the camp’s history, qualifications and staff-to-camper ratio.

-Since 1979, Muskoka Woods has been a premier summer camp destination in Ontario.
-Each year, some of the best and brightest young adults from around the world are hired, many of whom attended Muskoka Wood as guests themselves.
-Leadership staff receive over two months of training before summer camp begins and counsellors, instructors and other staff receive seven days of training before camp begins – this is more training than any other camp in Canada!
+Your child’s emotional and social wellness is something that you care about most.
+You want to choose a camp that has excellent training, and follows the highest safety standards.
+At Muskoka Woods, leadership staff receive over two months of training before summer camp begins and counsellors, instructors and other staff receive seven days of training before camp begins — this is more training than any other camp in Canada!

 Staff training includes certification in occupational health and safety, emergency preparedness and procedures, customer service standards, youth culture and development, insights from child protection experts and specific, hands-on training for each section at camp.
 The Muskoka Woods hiring team has received Praesidium training, the global leader in child risk management.
 The camp has also partnered with Plan to Protect, the Canadian experts in child abuse prevention and child protection.